Leading biblical scholars gathered at Fordham University in August to share the latest research about sacred scripture.

 “Our annual meetings alternate between the west coast, Midwest and east coast,” said Joseph Jensen, OSB, executive secretary of the association.
 “Fordham made an invitation that was hard to refuse; they had the campus, location, amenities and top scripturalists.”

 CBA was born from a gathering in 1936 of American Catholic scripture scholars who were charged with revising the translation of the New Testament.
 Today, the group has more than 2,600 active members.

 “There is very much a commitment in this organization to both the academy and the church,” said Harry Nasuti, Ph.D., professor of theology and director of the honors program at Fordham College at Rose Hill.

 The event also served to further strengthen CBA’s relationship with the University.
-The association recognizes the rigor of Fordham’s biblical studies program by funding a graduate scholarship that offers five years of tuition plus a stipend.
+The association recognizes the rigor of Fordham’s biblical studies program by funding a graduate scholarship that pays for five years of tuition plus a stipend.
 Fordham is one of only four universities to receive such an award from CBA.

 “This is the sort of organization that speaks exactly to what Fordham is all about,” said Nasuti, who helped plan the conference.
 “I was so happy to have my graduate students be a part of something like this; it really gave them a sense of what it’s like to be a biblical scholar.”